 Brittany was born in Maui, Hawaii, but grew up in South Florida.
 She traveled to Tallahassee, Florida and earned her Bachelor's Degree in Media Communication Studies with a minor in Business from Florida State University in 2014, and her Master's degree in Sustainable Business Administration from Marylhurst University in Oregon in 2018.
-After gaining professional experience in training and supervising employees, as an Administrative Assistant, and working for the Florida Department of Education in the capital of Florida, Brittany returned to South Florida to be closer to her family.
+After gaining professional experience in training and supervising employees, as an Administrative Assistant, and working for the Florida Department of Education, Brittany returned to South Florida to be closer to her family.

 MARIA JOSE BELTRAN